rsheeter/glyph_overlaps/README.md

 ## Potential approaches

+1. Have humans inspect the outlines and maintain a list of glyphs that need the bit set
+   * We are actually doing this for some fonts.
+Sounds tiresome.
 1. Render nonzero and evenodd, if they don't match then we need the overlap bit
    * This actually seems to work, albeit potentially at cost of doing extra work
    * `overlap.py` does this, it was the original idea: just directly check